sudoskys/StableDiffusionBook/docs/paint/index.en.md

 In a [quantitative analysis](https://github.com/JohannesGaessler/stable-diffusion-tools/tree/master/emphasis) square brackets did not have a consistent effect unless explicitly processed.

 The repetition of a certain keyword seems to increase its effect regardless of the specific script that is being used.

+Worth noting, the impact of any single token will be diminished the more tokens exist in your prompt.
+You'll also notice, because of this, that styles will fade out when adding new tokens.
+I strongly suggest increasing the token strength on style words as your prompt length increases, in order to maintain a consistent style, particularly in certain models.[^2]

 ### Image size